cbeckler/eco_cancer_incidence_rates/README.md

 <hr>

 <h2>Strengths</h2>
-Despite the big disappointment and curveball of realizing the model was weak very late in the project, the team all pulled together to present a flawed but interesting model
+Despite the disappointment and curveball of realizing the model was weak very late in the project, the team pulled together to present a flawed but interesting model.<BR><BR>

-The team took real risks with untested data, with datasets that were difficult to work with.
-Multiple separate, several million row datasets were aggregated and combined to form one cohesive model dataset
+The team took real risks with untested data which were difficult to work with.
+Multiple separate, several million row, datasets were aggregated and combined to form one cohesive model dataset.<BR><BR>

-Multiple models and methods were tested in a rigorous attempt to get a strong model The team used advanced visualization techniques to create our own webpage as a dashboard for the project with an interactive map with county data
+Multiple models and methods were tested in a rigorous attempt to get a strong model.
+The team used advanced visualization techniques to create <a href="https://final-project.teleporthq.app/">our own webpage</a> as a dashboard for the project with an interactive map with county data

 <hr>